sec-fortress/Practical-Ethical-Hacking-Notes/We've Compromised the Domain - Now What?/Golden Ticket Attacks.md

 ![](https://i.imgur.com/2DBD485.png)

+### **Using PsExec.exe for remote shell**

 We can then further our attack and gain a shell on remote target with `PsExec.exe`
- - Download the file from [here]() and transfer it to the DC downloads folder
+ - Download the file from [here](https://github.com/sec-fortress/Practical-Ethical-Hacking-Notes/raw/main/PsExec.exe) and transfer it to the DC downloads folder
- - On your command prompt run
+ - On your active command prompt run

 ```powershell
 # PsExec.exe \\MACHINE-IP/NAME cmd.exe